sardana-org/sardana/doc/source/users/scan.rst

     Its value is a dictionary with keys pointing to the server side directory and values to the client side directory/ies (string or list of strings).

+**OutputBlock**
+    Enable/disable printing the scan output records at the same line instead of appending records as new lines a.k.a. block mode.
+This can save space of the console output and facilitate an easy visual access to the scan header printed at the beginning of the scan - especially usefull for very long scans.

 **OutputCols**
     Select a subset of the scan output columns to be printed.
 Two different ways of specifying the selected colums exists.
 First, by specifying an